charissero/Routes/planning doc - routes.md

 - The app interface will feature :
 1. A fun yet simple layout that is compatible with geolocation and ensures ease of use with adjustements availble like changing font size etc
 2. An inital form for collecting onboarding user information
-3. Past saved routes that the user can request again
+3. Past saved routes that the user has previously ridden (stored locally on the device)

 >Data handling :